1pyke/Giphy-images-App/README.md

-# Giphy-images-App //  not working because of the dependencies
+# Giphy-images-App //  not working because of the dependencies (react navigation/stack)

 ## Description